lusandaluhlabo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4: Script that creates an empty file called hello.
 5: Script that adds execute permission to the owner of the file hello.
 6: Script that adds execute permission to the owner and the group owner, and read permission to the users, to the file hello.
+7: Script that adds execution permission to the owner, the group owner and the other users, to the file hello